SystemsForecasting/nlmixr2_on_AWS/README.md

-sudo apt-get install libboost-all-dev sudo apt install liblapack-dev sudo apt install libopenblas-dev
+sudo apt-get install libboost-all-dev sudo apt install liblapack-dev sudo apt install libopenblas-dev sudo apt-get install libjpeg-turbo8-dev sudo apt-get install libpng-dev
 ```

-We found the previous libraries necessary for installing nlmixr2.
+>**Warning**
+> Apparently, Ubuntu server 22 on AWS does not come with many libraries.
+We found that the libraries written above are needed for `tidyverse` and `nlmixr2` installation.

 Now, let's install `tidyverse`.
 You can do it both by opening R through SSH or RStudio server.
 ```